-Joyce Hope Suskind (b.
-1928) has enjoyed a varied career as composer, concert singer, oboist, pianist, and teacher.
+Joyce Hope Suskind (1928-2017) enjoyed a varied career as composer, performer, and teacher in New York, her native city.
 After completing her studies at Juilliard as a scholarship student in oboe and voice, Suskind discovered her talent for composing while playing improvisational piano at the Martha Graham School.
-She received a commission from Lehman College to compose a score for a Balinese dance which was written for gamelons, flute, and percussion.
+She received a commission from Lehman College to compose a score for a Balinese dance which was written for gamelan, flute, and percussion.
 She went on to specialize in vocal music, composing a score for a musical comedy, a revue, a feminist anthem, which was her first published song, cabaret songs, and numerous art songs, most of them set to the poems of WB Yeats.
 She is known as a composer of art songs, published by Hildegard and American Composers Edition.
 She passed away at her home in New York City on Sunday, Feb.
 26th, 2017.